magento/merchdocs/src/customers/account-dashboard-approval-rules.md

 Companies can require approvals from one or more users in other roles.

-To require an approval, choose the required approver(s) from the multi-select list.
+To require an approval, choose the required approver(s) from the Approver list.

 ### Order Total